-The claimant has the burden of proof to establish that he has a severely restricted mental or physical impairment that has lasted or can be expected to last for the duration of one continuous year.
-There is insufficient objective medical evidence in the record that claimant suffers from a severely restricted mental or physical impairment for the required duration.
-Therefore, disability is denied at Step 2.
+The claimant has the burden of proof to establish that she has a severely restricted mental or physical impairment that has lasted or can be expected to last for the duration of at least one continuous year.
+There is insufficient objective medical evidence in the record that claimant suffers a severely restricted mental or physical impairment for that required period.